spexod/iSLAT/README.md

 ### Download and run the latest version from GitHub:

-Make sure you have [git](https://github.com/git-guides/install-git) and [pip](https://pip.pypa.io/en/stable/installation/) installed, and then run these commands sequentially:
+Make sure you have [git](https://github.com/git-guides/install-git) and [pip](https://pip.pypa.io/en/stable/installation/) installed, then run these terminal commands sequentially from within the folder where you wish iSLAT to be installed:

     git clone https://github.com/spexod/iSLAT
     cd iSLAT